MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ### Image Processing {#TutorialImageProcessing}

 An average kernel will be used to smooth the image out as our next step will be to actually process our image.
-Add the `Convolution`module to your workspace and disconnect the `View2D`module from the 'ImageLoad'module by clicking on the connection and pressing {{< keyboard "DEL" >}}.
+Add the `Convolution`module to your workspace and disconnect the `View2D`module from the `ImageLoad`module by clicking on the connection and pressing {{< keyboard "DEL" >}}.
 Now, you can build new connections from the module `ImageLoad` to the module `Convolution` and the `Convolution`module to `View2D`.

 ![Convolution Module](/images/tutorials/basicmechanics/BM_08.png "Convolution Module")